danday74/git-diff/README.md

 git-diff will use ```git``` (if installed) and ```printf``` (if available) to get the real git diff of two strings.

-If either is unavailable, git-diff instead returns a very good fake git diff.
+If either command is unavailable, git-diff instead returns a very good fake git diff.